Turn the Beat Around: Critical reception

-Larry Flick from Billboard felt that Estefan "has not delivered a pop single with this much verve and energy in a long while.
-The groove is reminiscent of her own classic "Conga", and it is wrapped in delicious layers of live strings and horns.
+Larry Flick from Billboard magazine felt Estefan "has not delivered a pop single with this much verve and energy in a long while.
+The groove is reminiscent of her own classic 'Conga', and it is wrapped in delicious layers of live strings and horns.
 An inspired pairing of song and artist that will likely spark heavy top 40 and club activity."
-Josef Woodard from Entertainment Weekly said that Estefan's "easygoing charms still do the trick" on the song.
-Joey Guerra from Houston Chronicle called it a "pulsing rendition".
-Jeremy Griffin from The Ithacan declared it as a "rousing cover".
+Josef Woodard from Entertainment Weekly stated that Estefan's "easygoing charms still do the trick" on the song.
+Joey Guerra from Houston Chronicle named it a "pulsing rendition", while Jeremy Griffin from The Ithacan named it a "rousing cover".
 Chuck Campbell from Knoxville News Sentinel complimented Estefan as "a natural" to remake the disco classic.

 Pan-European magazine Music & Media noted that here, the singer "revives her Miami Sound Machine days of fatback disco".
-Alan Jones from Music Week gave the song three out of five, describing it as "an intoxicating mix of Latin rhythms and disco sensibilities.
+Alan Jones from Music Week gave the song a score of three out of five, describing it as "an intoxicating mix of Latin rhythms and disco sensibilities.
 Likely to earn her a substantial hit."
 John Kilgo from The Network Forty declared it as a "classic" remake of the 1976 "Top 10 gem", adding that it has "uptempo flavor spiced with trademark Miami Sound Machine overtones".
-A reviewer from People Magazine called it "an exuberant run" through Robinson's disco classic, that "demand repeated listens."
-Brad Beatnik from the RM Dance Update viewed it as "fairly standard disco fare" from Estefan.
+People Magazine called it "an exuberant run" through Robinson's disco classic, that "demand repeated listens."
+Brad Beatnik from the Record Mirror Dance Update viewed it as "fairly standard disco fare" from Estefan.

 Retrospective response

 AllMusic editor Eddie Huffman complimented the song as a "brilliant pop hit".
-In 2014, Maryann Scheufele from AXS, featured it in her list of "10 Best Gloria Estefan's Songs", saying that "this song is a sound that moved girls to dance like Gloria Estefan.
-She was a leader in the freedom of movement otherwise known as Latino style."
-Pip Ellwood-Hughes from Entertainment Focus also ranked it among Estefan's 10 best songs, descring it as a "raucous dance number".
-In an 2015 retrospective review of Hold Me, Thrill Me, Kiss Me, Phil Shanklin of ReviewsRevues felt that this is "an excellent choice for Gloria whose voice is similar to Vicki Sue’s".
+Pip Ellwood-Hughes from Entertainment Focus ranked it among Estefan's 10 best songs, descring it as a "raucous dance number".
+In a 2015 retrospective review of Hold Me, Thrill Me, Kiss Me, Phil Shanklin of ReviewsRevues felt that this is "an excellent choice for Gloria whose voice is similar to Vicki Sue’s".
 He also remarked that it has "the same Latin vibe as the best of Miami Sound Machine".
+In 2018, Australian music channel Max included Estefan's "Turn the Beat Around" in their list of "1000 Greatest Songs of All Time".

 Music video

 A music video was produced to promote the single, directed by German feature film director and producer Marcus Nispel.
-It features Gloria performing with her band atop of a large building, while a helicopter are flying in the air above them.
-In between, there are clips from the movie The Specialist.
-The video was later published on Gloria's official YouTube channel in October 2013, and had generated almost 10 million views as of January 2023.
+It was filmed in Downtown Miami and Estefan was seven months pregnant at the time.
+Anouk F. Nora produced the video and Joseph Yacoe directed photography.
+It features Estefan performing with her band atop a large building while helicopters are flying in the air above them.
+In between, there are clips from the movie The Specialist, which starred Sylvester Stallone and Sharon Stone.
+The video for "Turn the Beat Around" was later made available on Estefan's official YouTube channel in 2013, and had generated more than 12 million views as of March 2025.